 Is it worth putting a lump sum into your pension plan?

-If you find yourself with a sudden windfall – for example an inheritance, a work bonus, a tax refund, or you’ve just managed to save a little more than you’d planned – should you put it into your pension plan?
+If you find yourself with a sudden windfall – for example, an inheritance, a work bonus or a tax refund – should you put it into your pension plan?

 Going above and beyond your regular pension contributions can get you closer to achieving your retirement savings goals.
 And paying in a lump sum is a quick and easy way to give your plan a boost.
 It could also be a handy way to use up some of your pension annual allowance before the end of the tax year.